 Cosmetic Procedure/Surgery: An elective procedure performed only to preserve or improve physical appearance rather than to restore an anatomical function of the body lost or impaired due to an illness or injury.

 Covered Benefit: A medically necessary service, item or supply that is specifically described as a benefit in this handbook.
 While a covered benefit must be medically necessary, not every medically necessary service is a covered benefit.

 Custodial Care: Services and supplies furnished primarily to assist an individual in the activities of daily living.
 Activities of daily living include such things as bathing, feeding, administration of oral medicines or other services that can be provided by persons without the training of a health care provider.

 Deductible: The amount you will have to pay for allowable covered expenses under a health plan during a specified time period (e.g., a calendar year or benefit year) before the carrier will cover expenses.
 The specific expenses that are subject to deductible may vary by policy.

-Denver Health and Hospital Authority: A political subdivision of the state of Colorado organized for the primary purpose of providing comprehensive public health and medical health care services to the citizens of the City and County of Denver.
+Denver Health and Hospital Authority (DHHA): A political subdivision of the state of Colorado organized for the primary purpose of providing comprehensive public health and medical health care services to the citizens of the City and County of Denver.
 Elevate is a separate legal entity from the Denver Health Hospital Authority.

 Designated Personal Representative (DPR): A person, including the treating health care professional, authorized by a member to provide substituted consent to act on the member’s behalf.